clulab/eidos/README.md

 The software includes several sample applications that demonstrate its abilities.
 Some are more colorful and interactive and others are tailored for machine readable output.
-They are fairly large programs and the software is configured in `.jvmopts` to supply Java with lots of memory.
+They are fairly large programs and the software is configured in file `.jvmopts` to supply Java with lots of memory.
-If you see complaints about inadequate heap space, please check the <a href="#notes">notes</a>
-section for possible remedies.
+If you see complaints about inadequate heap space, please check the [notes](notes) section for possible remedies.

 ### Webapp